 Neither employers nor employees want anyone to suffer a work-related injury.
 Unfortunately, they do happen, and as we examine what causes most workplace injuries, we are able to learn a few things to help keep ourselves and our work environment safe.
-If you or someone you know has been seriously hurt on the job and are finding it difficult to get the compensation you need for your medical bills, our worker’s compensation attorneys at the Lake of the Ozarks can help.
+If you or someone you know has been seriously hurt on the job and are finding it difficult to get the compensation you need for your medical bills, our workers’ compensation attorneys ain Camdenton and Lebanon, MO, can help.
 Call Deputy and Mizell at 471-532-2191 for a free consultation.
 If you are interested in what to look out for to avoid workplace injuries and how to protect your rights, keep reading this blog.

 Just like when driving, being tired can be as dangerous as being distracted or drinking.
 It is easier to make mistakes or not notice hazards or skip normal safety precautions.
 Working extended shifts and overtime on an ongoing basis creates risks.
 If you are burning the candle at both ends it is especially important for you to be able to take breaks during your shift and to rest when you are off work.
 2) Falls

 Falls encompass a large portion of workplace injuries.
 They can include slipping and falling on a slick floor, falling off a ladder or some other height, falling because of a trip hazard, or because someone doesn’t see a step.
 For the most part, awareness, education, tidiness, and safety training are key to reducing the risk of falling at work.
 Proper fall protection gear is also important when employees are working at heights.

 Physical tasks such as pushing, pulling, lifting, throwing, carrying, etc. can all cause injuries due to overexertion.
 This is especially true if they are done while in a hurry or in an awkward workspace.
 Having ergonomic equipment and safety training available for employees can reduce the chances of employees being hurt on the job.
 4) Repetitive Tasks